Raveshaww/azure-exam-notes/azure_admin.md

 - To make a subnet known to a service, you have to deploy a service endpoint to that subnet
 - Service endpoint policies can force a subnet to only talk to a service via specific endpoints
 - Azure Private Link makes a service completely unavailable from the “public” web
-- Azure load balancer is not multisite, buit App gateway is
+- Azure load balancer is not multisite, but App gateway is
 - Network interfaces will always default to the subnet’s NSG if one is not specifically selected for the interface
 ### VM / VMSS
 - The first VM you create should be the largest / most exotic when concerning placement groups, to help make sure all of your - systems are in the same stamps